maffinnn/simulation-in-finance/code/yq/README.md

     - Calibrated heston parameters are stored in hparams folder (organised based on the max_sigma upper bound used in the heston_func.py).

+    - The final evaluation of the RMSEs of all the models built during hyperparameter tuning is under the yq_pg.ipynb,  and the evaluation of the mean paths and individual paths with again

 ### Challenges
 - Calibration error debugging
     - Potential pitfalls: taking sqrt(x) or log(x) where x is negative. doing x**y where x is negative.
 Since y is real, there will be a fractional component, and a negative number to a   fractional exponent is not a real number. doing x/y where both x and y are 0.

 - Code writing